-One other option to consider is borrowing a portion of the cash value which has built up over the years as a feature of the life insurance policy.
+Another option to consider is borrowing a portion of the cash value that has built up over the years as a feature of the life insurance policy.
 Depending upon the premiums paid and the face amount of the policy, this can be a sizable sum that is available to the policy owner.

 Policy loans are often available as no-interest or low-interest loans since the interest rate charged is offset by the interest rate credited.
 The loan amount will be deducted from the face amount of the policy upon death, but the face amount can still be a sizable amount for beneficiaries depending upon the percentage of cash value borrowed.

 Consult with a licensed viatical settlement broker to review your policy and determine what the best alternative is for you.